First-Generation MBA Applicants: Advice for Charting Your Destiny

 From Dreamers to Doers

-Telling your first-gen story in MBA applications is a powerful way to differentiate yourself.
-You can showcase the resilience, dedication, and unique perspective you bring to the table.
-By following these tips and staying true to yourself, you can craft a compelling narrative that resonates with admissions committees and helps you stand out in the competitive MBA admissions process.
+Telling your first-gen story is a powerful way to stand out.
+When shared authentically, it showcases the perspective, dedication, and sense of possibility you bring to the table.
+By following these tips and embracing your lived experience, you can craft an application that resonates with admissions committees and sets you apart in the competitive MBA landscape.

 Stacy Blackman Consulting offers multiple services to meet your MBA application needs, from our All-In Partnership and Interview Prep to hourly help with essay editing, resume review, and much more!
 Contact us today for a free 15-minute advising session to talk strategy with a Principal SBC consultant.